-Age 68, Director since 2008
+Age 69, Director since 2008

-Ray Smith FCPA, FAICD, Dip Com is a Director of listed entity Transpacific Industries Limited and a former Director of Warrnambool Cheese and Butter Factory Company Holdings Limited and Crowe Horwath Australasia Ltd. Mr Smith is a director of Hy-Line Australia and a trustee of the Melbourne and Olympic Parks Trust.
+Ray Smith FCPA, FAICD, Dip Com, is a Director of listed entity Cleanaway Waste Management Ltd. He is also a former Director of Warrnambool Cheese and Butter Factory Company Holdings Limited and Crowe Horwath Australasia Ltd. Mr Smith is a director of Hy-Line Australia Pty Ltd and Metro Quarry Group Pty Ltd and a trustee of the Melbourne and Olympic Parks Trust.

 Mr Smith brings a wealth of corporate and financial experience in the areas of strategy, acquisitions, treasury and capital raising.